airbnb/DeepLinkDispatch/README.md

 ### KSP

 When using Kotlin we strongly suggest to use KSP as it can bring major speed improvements.
-We ran into issues when enabling KSP on a project while the Kapt plugin was still applied.
-If you want to both use Kapt and KSP processors on the same project be careful and expect things to not work smoothly.

 To run the processor via KSP you first have to apply the KSP plugin.
 Add the dependency to the `build.gradle` file of your main project: